-EMM has completed a review of mine noise from Mannering Colliery within the surrounding community based on attended measurements conducted on 11 June 2019.
+EMM has completed a review of mine noise from Mannering Colliery within the surrounding community based on attended measurements conducted on 11 September 2019.

 The applicability of noise limits was assessed in accordance with the site's PA with reference to Mannering Colliery's meteorological station located to the north of the site.
-In accordance with the PA, noise limits were applicable during all nine measurements.
+In accordance with the PA, noise limits were not applicable during two of the nine measurements due to the presence of wind speeds greater than 3m/s at the time of the measurements.

-The assessment of noise contributions from site included consideration of modifying factors for certain noise characteristics, where relevant, and in accordance with the NPfI.
+The assessment of noise contributions from site included consideration of modifying factors for certain noise characteristics such as low frequency noise, where relevant, and in accordance with the NPfl.
+Modifying factors were found to be not applicable at all monitoring locations.